 The principal line of investigation in my research is devoted to examining the psychological, behavioral, biological, physiological, and neural basis of human attachment – or in short: the social neuroscience of human attachment.
-In so doing, I am referring to attachment by means of inter-individual differences in secure versus insecure, anxious and avoidant attachment orientations.
+In so doing, I am referring to attachment by means of inter-individual differences in (“organized”) secure versus insecure, anxious and avoidant attachment orientations / classifications.
+More recently, I am also trying to consider disorganized attachment and its putative biological and neural substrates.
 To obtain an idea why I think such research is important, please refer to my blog on the Evolution of the “social brain” in humans: what are the benefits and costs of belonging to a social species? as well as 21st Century Attachment Theory and Research: Embracing a Social Neuroscience Approach.

 Some of the published articles and book chapters in association with my attachment research are described in more detail in the sections outlined below.
 All of them can be found on the publications page of my website, and/or under my ResearchGate project “Human Attachment: Elucidating the underlying Psychological, Behavioral, Biological, Physiological, and Neural Basis“.